 Graduate & Extended Studies reviews applications for admission under a "rolling admissions" process.
 This means that applications are reviewed throughout the year and admissions decisions are made weekly.
 However, to assure full consideration for admission before the beginning of the semester in which you would like to enroll, please submit your application for admission with all required documentation two weeks prior to the start of the semester.

 Some programs admit students only once a year or have specific application deadlines, which are enumerated below:

-Degree program Specific application deadline
+Specific application deadline

-Communication Sciences and Disorders February 1
+February 1

-Exercise Science March 1
+March 1

-Clinical Exercise Physiology March 1
+March 1

-Biology October 1 (Spring)
+October 1 (Spring)

-Biology June 1 (Fall)
+June 1 (Fall)

 International Applicants